πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 map.computeIfPresent("apple", (k, v) -> v + 1); // atomic per key

-✅ Efficient for thousands of threads reading and updating simultaneously.
+✅ Efficient even with thousands of threads reading/updating simultaneously

 6. πŸ“Œ Best Practices

-• Avoid Hashtable in new code; it’s legacy and inefficient.
+• Avoid Hashtable in modern code; it’s legacy and slow

-• Use ConcurrentHashMap when multiple threads need safe access to shared maps.
+• Use ConcurrentHashMap when multiple threads need safe shared access

-• Do not assume iteration is snapshot-consistent — iterators are weakly consistent, meaning they reflect some state of the map while allowing concurrent updates.
+• Iterators are weakly consistent — reflect some state of the map while allowing concurrent updates

 7. πŸ”— Example: Atomic Counter per Key